Paul Rooney (artist): Work

-In 2012 Rooney had a solo show in the Liverpool Biennial official programme, and later that year, at London's Sunday Art Fair, he launched Dust and Other Stories, a collection of short fiction published by Akerman Daly/Aye-Aye Books.
+In 2012 Rooney had a solo show in the Liverpool Biennial official programme, and also that year Dust and Other Stories, a collection of short fiction published by Akerman Daly/Aye-Aye Books, was published.
 The Rooney Peel session was repeated in 2016 on Gideon Coe's BBC 6 Music show, and in 2017 Rooney's first album for seventeen years, Futile Exorcise, was released on Owd Scrat Records on transparent vinyl.
-The album was on Stewart Lee's list of best records of 2017 and a track from it, Lost High Street, reached number 1 on the 2017 Dandelion Radio Festive Fifty.
+The album was on Stewart Lee's list of best records of 2017 and a track from it, Lost High Street, reached number 1 on the 2017 Festive Fifty (now compiled by Dandelion Radio).
+Along with further record releases he also began to create sited sound installations in historic locations such as Ripon Courthouse (2019) and Lindisfarne Castle (2022-2023).